 Analyzing Moderna's Unusual Options Activity

-Moderna (NASDAQ:MRNA) shares experienced unusual options activity on Friday.
-The stock price moved down to $233.43 following the option alert.
+Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $228.86.

 Understanding Sentiment